MicrosoftDocs/patterns-practices/patterns-practices/reference/modulecatalog-validatecrossgroupdependencies-method-mspp-modularity.md

 Remarks
 -------

-<span id="remarksToggle"></span> A groupless module can only depend on other groupless modules.
+ A groupless module can only depend on other groupless modules.
 A module within a group can depend on other modules within the same group and/or on groupless modules.

 See Also
 --------